hanna-agbanrin/Defund-The-Police/index.md

 Some researchers are wary of such a heavy dependence on opinion leaders: Wilkins, Livingstone & Levine notably argue that these opinion leaders tend to come from privileged groups.
 These users are able to leverage their resources, power, and status to spread the message and frames to a broad audience.
 However, this poses the risk of “reproducing the subordination of disadvantaged groups within the movement” (p.788).
 Wilking & al are particularly wary of how this phenomenon may result in influencing, altering, and undermining radical frames brought by underprivileged activists, in a way that could contribute to “rarefying the issue of police brutality, downplaying its prevalence and importance in society” (p.794)

 # Methodology
+We are interested in understanding how #DefundThePolice managed to mainstream its frames on the issue of police brutality?
+In order to do so, we want to analyse  #DefundThePolice's place within the Black Lives Matter ecosystem, and understand how it contributed to shape frames around the issue of police brutality.
+We also look at the temporality of these frames, in conjunction with engagement on social media to see which frames have garnered the most engagement.
+Finally we analyse the interplay between key actors in order to understand who precisely contributed to shape the narrative and mainstream it.

 In order to conduct this analysis on the mainstreaming of police abolition in 2020, we have mainly relied on collecting and analyzing tweets.
 We looked at trending hashtags that were used to push for specific framing of police violence within the Black Lives Matter movement.

 **Black Lives Matter** :  A decentralized political and social movement that seeks to highlight racism, discrimination, and inequality experienced by black people.